chunfat/algorithm-questions/climbing-stairs/README.md

     ![climbing-stair-explanation.png](climbing-stair-explanation.png)

     The `highlighted` are nodes that have been visited more than 1 times.
 To reduce the time complexity (visiting the same node again), we can cache the visited node values and reuse the calculated values.
-This a common approach that sacrifice the memory to reduce the time complexity.
+This is a common approach that sacrifice the memory to reduce the time complexity.

     **Analysis**